 If you are experiencing any of the symptoms of a broken jaw or fractured jaw that we have mentioned above, seek the appropriate medical treatment at a hospital Accident & Emergency (A&E) department.
 If you are having difficulty breathing, call an ambulance.
 Any such scenario could lead to you making a broken jaw claim.

-How do doctors diagnose a fractured jaw injury?
-The doctor will usually conduct a physical exam to look for swelling and other visible broken jaw symptoms or fractured jaw symptoms.
+A doctor will usually conduct a physical exam to look for swelling and other visible broken jaw symptoms.
 They may then take an x-ray to identify the fracture or break.

 treatment and result in permanent consequences that include